Image: ShutterStock

 - Touching the nipple of the bottle to the side of the lips can initiate a sucking reflex in babies.

 Babies develop the primitive palmar gripiA reflex or involuntary movement of the palm that helps infants grasp things. from the end of the fifth month.
-Therefore, it is quite likely that she may grab the bottle and hold it too.
+Therefore, it is quite likely that they may grab the bottle and hold it, too (3).

-This does not mean that she is lagging in development.
-As long as she meets other developmental milestonesiStages of a baby’s development in which they attain vital life skills as they grow. , this should not be a source of worry for you.
+This does not mean that they are lagging in development.
+As long as they meet other developmental milestonesiStages of a baby’s development in which they attain vital life skills as they grow. , this should not be a source of worry for you.

 Also, do not be surprised if your baby begins to hold things as early as three months.

-Make an effort to help her in accomplishing the task.
+Make an effort to help them accomplish the task.
 But initially, it is best to bottle feed the baby by holding the bottle yourself.
 Keep the head of the baby up to prevent aspiration.

 How To Make A Baby Hold The Bottle